Wednesday, June 17, 2020

 I'm not quite sure what was actually the first television show I watched multiple times, more than 50 years ago.

-First, here's some well-liked shows I have not seen much or not at all: The Americans, Boardwalk Empire, The Chappelle Show, Deadwood, Dexter, Empire, Friday Night Lights, House, Killing Eve, Lost, NYPD Blue, Oz, Sex in the City, The Simpsons, South Park, Twin Peaks.
+First, here's some well-liked shows I have not seen much or not at all: Abbott Elementary, The Americans, Boardwalk Empire, The Chappelle Show, Deadwood, Dexter, Empire, Fleabag, Friday Night Lights, The Handmaid's Tale, House, Killing Eve, Lost, The Marvelous Mrs. Maisel, NewsRadio, Oz, Parks and Recreation, Quantum Leap, The Queen's Gambit, Ripley, Riverdale, Severance, Sex in the City, Shogun, The Simpsons, South Park, Stranger Things, Succession, Suits, True Detective, Twin Peaks, WandaVision, Yellowjackets, The 70s Show.

-Special Award: Saturday Night Live - Depending on the period, it could be top 10 if included.
+Special Award: Saturday Night Live - Depending on the period, it could be top 10 if included along with Late Night with David Letterman.
+Dave was the Goat of late night.

-Underappreciated/Guilty Pleasures: UFO, Moonlighting, Felicity, American Bandstand, Jericho.
-The Hudson Brothers.
+Underappreciated/Guilty Pleasures: UFO, Moonlighting, Felicity, American Bandstand, Jericho, The Hudson Brothers, Earth II, Alf.

-Honorable Mention: All in the Family, Big Little Lies, The Carol Burnett Show, CSI Miami, Family Guy, Family Ties, FBI, Friends, Get Smart, Grey's Anatomy, Happy Days, Hill Street Blues, I Love Lucy, Laugh In, Law & Order, Law & Order Criminal Intent, Lost in Space, Mad Men, Orange is the New Black, Ozark, Rescue Me, Scrubs, Star Trek, Taxi, Welcome Back, Kotter.
+Honorable Mention: All in the Family, Andor, Battlestar Galactica, Big Little Lies, The Bob Newhart Show, The Carol Burnett Show, Charlie's Angels, Criminal Minds, CSI Miami, Dallas, Family Guy, Family Ties, FBI, Friends, Get Smart, Grey's Anatomy, Happy Days, Hill Street Blues, House of the Dragon, I Love Lucy, The Jetsons, L.A.
+Law, Landman, Laugh In, Laverne and Shirley, Law & Order, Law & Order Criminal Intent, Lost in Space, The Love Boat, Mad Men, Mare of Eastown, Married. ..
+With Children, The Mary Tyler Moore Show, Miami Vice, Mork & Mindy, My Name is Earl, NCIS, The Night Stalker, Orange is the New Black, Ozark, Poker Face, Rescue Me, The Rockford Files, Scrubs, Star Trek, Taxi, The Testaments, Three's Company, Two and a Half Men, Veep, Welcome Back, Kotter, Welcome to Wrexham, WKRP in Cincinnati, The X Files.

 TOP 25 (with favorite character)

-16. The Brady Bunch - It only lasted five seasons, but many of the best moments live on 50 years later.
+18. The Brady Bunch (left) - It only lasted five seasons, but many of the best moments live on 50 years later.
 "Sure, Jan."
 No, it's true.
 Best Character: Marcia, Marcia, Marcia, Maureen McCormick.

-12. Entourage - I recently rewatched all eight seasons and loved every minute.
-Vince, Johnny Drama, E, Turtle and Ari were fantastic characters and no show in history had more beautiful women.
+15. Entourage - I rewatched all eight seasons and loved every minute.
+Vince, Johnny Drama, E, Turtle and Ari were fantastic characters and it may be second to One Tree Hill in beautiful women on set.
 I still love you Sloan!
 Best Character: Johnny Drama, Kevin Dillon.

 10. The Office - The final two seasons aside, it ranks among the best four comedies of all time in my book.
 Dwight, Michael and the others were brilliant characters at Dunder Mifflin Paper Company in Scranton, Pa.
 Best Character: Jim Halpert, John Krasinski.